Barcino44/Kubernetes-Services/README.md

 ## Solution:

-The following steps were used to complete the lab:
+The following steps were used to complete the lab.

 ## 1. Minikube Configuration